victorminator/binkspals/docs/admin_setup.md

 ## 1. Requirements

-Before diving into it, please make sure that:

-- You have used your school's public email address (the one we may find on the Web) when you created your BinksPals admin account.
+Before diving into it, please make sure that you have used your school's public email address (the one we may find on the Web) when you created your BinksPals admin account.
-- There's at least one teacher in your school interested towards using BinksPals
-- There's at least one student in your school interested towards using BinksPals

 ## 2. Registering your school